Kakamotobi/Learned/DSA/14-Priority-Queue.md

   }

-  // Removes and returns the root. dequeue() {
+  // Removes and returns the root.
+  // In Priority Queues, the root is always the target to be removed as it has the highest priority. dequeue() {
     // Swap the root with the last value.
     [this.nodes[0], this.nodes[this.nodes.length-1]] = [this.nodes[this.nodes.length-1], this.nodes[0]];